iams3cond/misc/labs/212/lab7.md

 ![reconstructing](https://github.com/Welchd1/misc/labs/212/figures/split.png)

-If you have a tree has an odd number of nodes, find the middle node in the output and split each left and right subtree in a manner similar to the above.
+If you have a tree has an odd number of nodes, find the middle node in the output (this will be the topmost root) then proceeed to split each left and right subtree in the manner described above.

-This isn't a terrible scalable or foolproof method, but good enough drawing out smaller, hand built trees -- something we'll be doing in this lab.
+This isn't a very scalable or foolproof method by any means, but it's good enough to help one draw out smaller, hand-built trees -- which is something you will likely want to do in this lab.

-##
+## Task

+You can find the starter kit for the lab [here](https://github.com/dtwelch/misc/tree/master/labs/212/src).
+This contains `bst.h`

 ### closing thoughts: disadvantages,